apptools-lab/AppWorks/extensions/iceworks-config-helper/README.en.md

 # Iceworks Config Helper

 For icejs and rax-app configuration files(like app.json/build.json), provides visualization form setting or code editing reminder, verification and other features.
+It also provides visualization for all json files.

 ## Usage